paul-hammant/SvnMerkleizer/README.md

 A system of using hashes (SHA1 in Subversion's case) to track a directory tree of resources to allow fast determination of whether "your" tree is out of step with "their" tree, and from that efficiently determine what needs to be updated in order to keep you in step.
-It is a field of science in itself ([Ralph Merkle invented this in 1979](https://en.wikipedia.org/wiki/Merkle_tree)), and underpins BlockChain, though vanilla Merkle Trees are not blockchains, and massively under appreciated in the industry and indeed society.
+It is a field of science in itself ([Ralph Merkle invented this in 1979](https://en.wikipedia.org/wiki/Merkle_tree)), and underpins BlockChain, though vanilla Merkle trees are not blockchains, and massively under appreciated in the industry and indeed society.

 # How it works.

-When it receives a GET to /foo/bar/baz/.merkle this service handles the request and issues a number of PROPFIND an OPTIONS (WebDAV) operations to Subversion via Apache and MOD_DAV_SVN.
-The SvnMerkleizer tech does a depth first traversal of the director tree working out where its SHA1 directory hash is out of date and needs recalculating.
+When it receives a GET to `/foo/bar/baz/.merkle` the SvnMerkleizer service handles the request and issues a number of PROPFIND an OPTIONS (WebDAV) operations to Subversion in respect of the directory `/foo/bar/baz/`.
+These operations are a depth-first traversal of the director tree working out where its SHA1 directory hash is out of date and needs to be recalculated.

-Then it caches all results for directories and sends the specific result sought back to the requester.
+SvnMerkleizer caches all those results for directories and sends a response back to the requester (for the directory. in question).
 Depending on the client library and how out of date the tree is, the GET request could timeout.
 The backend would continue calculating the tree, and a subsequent GET request for the same URL would be quicker in practice.
-It is possible that you could GET the root diretory's SHA1 with a cron job to keep it fresh ahead of need.
+It is possible that you could GET the root directory's SHA1 with a cron job to keep it fresh ahead of need.

+Because of the caching of SHA1s for directories, time is saved when doing subsequent GETs of SHA1s for `/foo/bar/.merkle`, `/foo/.merkle`, or `/.merkle`.

+You can configure SvnMerkleizer to have a different file name for the SHA1 endoint: `.mt` or `.sha1` or whatever you want.

-Obviously that's a bunch of IO that makes it all imperfect.
+Obviously that is a lot of I/O that makes it all imperfect.
 This can be mitigated by moving the SvnMerkleizer service closet in terms of TCP/IP to the Apache/Subversion machine(s).
-I have a Docker image that is Apache, Subversion and the SvnMerkleizer service in one image.
-That's unorthodox as you're supposed to have a single process(*) in a docker container, to allow smooth stutdown and restarts.
+See 'Docker' below.

 ## Different Merkle trees for different Subversion users